subhashishd/aiml-pocs/excel-pdf-values-validator/E2E_TESTING.md

 This script will:
 - Start all required services (PostgreSQL, Redis, Backend, Frontend)
 - Wait for services to be healthy
-- Run Cypress tests in headless mode
+- Run Playwright tests in headless mode
 - Clean up containers after completion

 ### 3. Start Test Environment (Manual)